 Session 3: Moving Projects Forward: Leveraging Incentives to Minimize Costs

-Immediately following from 2pm-3pm a 1-hour Discussion Group on Retrofit vs. New Construction
+Immediately following from 2:15pm-3pm a 45-minute Ask the Expert session on Retrofit vs. New Construction with our panelists.

 Utilities are concerned about managing the demand from growing energy loads in controlled environment agriculture and are eager to establish best practices to harvest energy savings.
 Most utilities are using custom programs to evaluate horticulture lighting installations and incentive applications.
 Learn from expert panelists which best practices are recommended/needed to maximize utility incentives and lower your capital costs.